pola-rs/polars/docs/user-guide/io/database.md

 ### Engines

-As with reading from a database above Polars uses an _engine_ to write to a database.
+As with reading from a database above, Polars uses an _engine_ to write to a database.
 The currently supported engines are:

 - [SQLAlchemy](https://www.sqlalchemy.org/) and
 - Arrow Database Connectivity (ADBC)